hyprchs/cloudflare-tunnel-template/README.md

   - Click **Save**

 ### 5) Bring your own Dockerized service
-- Open `src/docker-compose.yml` and add your service under `services:`
+- Edit `src/docker-compose.yml` by adding your service under `services:`.
+Choose whatever name you like for the service (you'll use it in the next step).
-- Use one of these two patterns:
+  Use one of these two patterns:
   - Build from a local Dockerfile:
     - Put a `Dockerfile` in a folder (for example `./my-service/`)
     - Add this to `src/docker-compose.yml`:
       ```yaml
+      services:
+        cloudflared:
+          ...
         my-service:
           build:
             context: ./my-service
       ```
   - Use a prebuilt image:
     - Add this to `src/docker-compose.yml`:
       ```yaml
+      services:
+        cloudflared:
+          ...
         my-service:
           image: my-org/my-image:latest
       ```
-- Pick a container name for your service (this is the service name you add under `services:` in `src/docker-compose.yml`)
-- Find the port your service listens on (this is set inside your service's Dockerfile/app code).
-For example, your app might start with `--port 8000`, or your Dockerfile might have `EXPOSE 8000` (note: `EXPOSE` is helpful but not required).
-- You can change the port, but only by changing your service's Dockerfile/app code
 - Update `src/cloudflared.yml`:
-  - Set `hostname` to your public hostname (example: `<subdomain>.<your-domain>.com`)
-  - Replace `<your-domain>` with your Cloudflare-managed domain
+  - Replace `<subdomain>` and `<your-domain>` in the `hostname` line to your own values
-  - Replace `<subdomain>` with the subdomain you want to expose
+  - Replace `<container-name>` with the service name you chose earlier, e.g. `my-service`
-  - Set `service` to your local Dockerized service
-    - Replace `<port>` with the port your local service's container listens on
+  - Replace `<port>` with the port your local service's container listens on.
+For example, you might start your service with `--port 8000`, or the port may be defined right in the code.
+Your Dockerfile might also have `EXPOSE 8000` (note: `EXPOSE` is helpful but not required to set in your Dockerfile).
-    - Replace `<container-name>` with your local service's name on the same Docker network (e.g. `http://example-api:8000`)

 ### 6) Start the tunnel
 ```bash
 docker compose -f src/docker-compose.yml up -d
 ```

-## Project structure
-- `src/` — template cloudflared config + compose file
-- `example/` — standalone FastAPI example (with its own README)